nurpax/petmate/docs/index.md

 ## Features

-- Commodore 64 standard character mode graphics with the uppercase system ROM character set.
+- Commodore 64 standard character mode graphics with the uppercase system ROM character set
-- Drawing operations: draw character, colorize a character, select brush, draw with brush.
+- Drawing operations: draw character, colorize a character, select brush, draw with brush
 - Undo/redo stack
 - Multiple screens (each with their own undo stack)
 - Save/load workspace as a .petmate file (.petmate is the native file format for this editor)